 The placement can be completed in weekly blocks or instalments (eg one day per week) while continuing your studies.

-You'll contribute to raising the attainment of school pupils by working with small groups under the direction of the teacher.
+You'll contribute to assisting school pupils by working with small groups under the direction of the teacher.
 You'll need to bring your enthusiasm for your subject to the classroom, as well as your subject knowledge.

-While the scheme provides an opportunity to test the waters of a possible career, it’s also a chance to be a role model for young people and raise their aspirations towards higher education.
-Participation in the scheme is on a voluntary basis.
+While the scheme provides an opportunity to gain experience in education, it’s also a chance to be a role model for young people and raise their aspirations towards higher education.
 These skills will also be recognised with a Record of Achievement Certificate and a personalised reference.

 The scheme builds your transferable skills such as teamwork, oral communication, initiative, motivation, flexibility and adaptability – useful skills to highlight on your CV, once you complete your studies.